SergiyLichenko/ChattingApp/README.md

   ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Updated%20Profile.png)

   14. You can also delete the message by pressing the recycle bin near it.
 This message will be deleted for every user in current chat instantly.

-Which hasn't any punctuation:
+  Let's delete a message which hasn't any punctuation:

   Before:
     ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Before%20delete.png)
   After: